Applying for Doctoral Studies

 Read the information regarding eligibility to apply, application process as well as required documents carefully before filling out an application.

-Applicants use the application system to follow the status of their application and see the arrival of their documents.
+You can follow the processing of your case in the application system eAge.
 The application system is used throughout the whole application process.
 Also the final admission results are published via the application system.

-The Learning Services process all the applications and check their general eligibility, i.e. check the authenticity of the documents, make sure that the application contains all the requisite documents and that the applicant fullfils the admission requirements.
+The Learning Services process all the applications and check their general eligibility, i.e. check the authenticity of the documents, make sure that the application contains all the requisite documents and that the applicant fulfils the admission requirements.
 Incomplete or ineligible applications can be rejected at this stage and professors are not obliged to process them.
-Applicants should check the Monitoring page in the application system to see the status of their application, i.e. whether their application has been received by the Learning Services and if there are documents missing from it.
+Applicants should check the Monitoring application process page in the application system to get information about the process.

-Application results are published on 31 May 2017.
-When the results are published, all applicants will receive an email directing them to the online application system to check their final admission decision.
+The results are published on 1 June 2018 and all applicants will receive an email directing them to the online application system to check their final admission decision.
 Once the results have been published, a list of the accepted applicants will be published on this site.
 Note that the list will only contain the names of those applicants who have given the permission to publish their admission decision on the website.
 If the applicant is accepted to Aalto University, a formal letter of acceptance will be sent by mail.

 The right of appeal means that the applicant has the possibility to request for rectification if she/he believes that there has been an error in the decision-making process.
 The appeal should be submitted to the Registry of the University within 14 days after the publication of the decisions.
 In the appeal the applicants should specify the reasons for it.
 The right of appeal is not intended as means for receiving feedback or asking for further information about the application process.